Iside/sandbox/docs/user/usage.rst

 .. note::

-   This image only supports the python-worker service for now, but new images will be added soon.
+   This image only supports the python and python-worker services with Python 2.7 for now, but new images are easy to add.

 .. note::